Consumers spent modestly last month, a sign that the economic recovery is proceeding at a decent — but not spectacular — pace.

-High unemployment, sluggish wage gains, hard-to-get credit and record-high home foreclosures are all expected to prevent consumers from going on a spending spree — one of the main reasons why the pace of the recovery will be more subdued than in the past.
+High unemployment, sluggish wage gains, hard-to-get credit and record-high home foreclosures are all expected to keep consumers relatively cautious — one of the main reasons why the pace of the recovery will be more subdued than in the past.

 With spending outpacing income growth, Americans' savings dipped in February.

 Americans saved 3.1 percent of their disposable income, down from 3.4 percent in January.
 It was the lowest reading on the savings rate since October 2008.